warrebe/ALU-SV-Design/README.md

-# SystemVerilog-Design
+ALU design
-This repository contains VLSI design samples in System Verilog, primarily from ECE474
+This repository contains a design for an Arithmetic Logic Unit (ALU)